A practical Zendesk omnichannel guide for 2026

 Omnichannel routing and queues

-Behind the scenes, Zendesk’s omnichannel routing acts like an air traffic controller, directing incoming tickets to the right agent based on rules you create.
+Behind the scenes, Zendesk’s omnichannel routing acts like a sophisticated air traffic controller, directing incoming tickets to the right agent based on precise rules you create.
 It looks at a few things:

-Capacity: How many tickets an agent can sanely handle at once.
+• Capacity: How many tickets an agent can effectively handle at once.

-The flow is logical enough: a ticket arrives, triggers add tags or set its priority, and then it waits for the next available agent who fits the bill.
+The flow is highly organized: a ticket arrives, triggers add tags or set its priority, and then it waits for the next available agent who fits the bill.

 Supported communication channels

 A huge part of going omnichannel is simply being where your customers are.
-Zendesk does a good job here, supporting a wide range of channels:
+Zendesk excels here, supporting a wide range of channels:

-Self-Service: A built-in Help Center where customers can find their own answers, which helps reduce the number of tickets you get in the first place.
+• Self-Service: A built-in Help Center where customers can find their own answers, which helps empower your customers to find quick solutions.

 This broad coverage is a major plus, letting you connect with customers on the channels they prefer.